Privacy Policy

 In-flight email (being received into, or sent from your account) is machine-read and processed by industry-standard spam and virus scanner programs to ensure orderly and safe operation of our infrastructure and to protect all our users.
 This process also includes outbound rate-limiting.

 We do not retain copies of outbound emails, other than as a consequence of your mail client saving a copy of sent email into a certain folder (usually named "Sent").
-This is within your control and is completely optional.
+This is within your control and is entirely optional.

 Please keep in mind that we are technically able to access the email stored in your account in human-readable form.
-Naturally (as well as a matter of policy), we do NOT do this unless we are forced to investigate ourselves (e.g., as a consequence of abuse reports) or aid an external (criminal) investigation.
+Naturally (as well as a matter of policy), we do NOT do this unless we are forced to investigate (suspected or reported) abuse or are legally compelled to aid an external (criminal) investigation.
 We strive to notify you whenever such a "data incident" happens, but we may be legally prevented from doing so.

 We only ever store your account password in hashed form, and therefore we are never able to recover your password.
 If you lose your password and do not have a verified recovery email where we can send a password reset email, we are not able to help you, and you will lose access to your account.

-If you delete an email in your account, the corresponding data will be promptly deleted from our mail server.
+If you delete an email in your account, the corresponding data will be promptly deleted from our mail servers.
 Depending on the age of the deleted email, our backups might continue to hold the email subject to their retention period, which is ten (10) days at most.

 If you have any feedback or questions related to this Privacy Policy, you can email us at contact-at-altmail-dot-se.